Wherstead Park

 Wherstead Park Mansion in Suffolk is a house of historical significance and is listed on the English Heritage Register.
 It was built in 1792 for Sir Robert Harland (1765–1848) by the famous architect Sir Jeffry Wyatville on the site of an older house.
 It was the residence of many notable people over the next two centuries.
-It is now a venue for weddings, conferences and special events, but had previously been the headquarters of Eastern Electricity from 1948.
+It is now owned by the East of England Co-operative Society and is used as their Head office, as well as office space for tenants.
+It was previously a venue for weddings, conferences and special events, and before that was the headquarters of Eastern Electricity from 1948.